Julie von Webenau: Life

-Family
+Personal life

-On March 29, 1838, in Lemberg, she married the lawyer, Wilhelm Weber Edler von Webenau (1796–1841), a member of the legislative court commission in Vienna, with whom she moved to Vienna that same year.
-They had a son, Arthur Weber Edler von Webenau who became the imperial and royal embassy counselor in Constantinople.
-Her husband died on August 16, 1841.
+On March 29, 1838, in Lemberg, she married Wilhelm Weber Edler von Webenau (1796–1841), a lawyer and member of the legislative court commission in Vienna.
+She moved to Vienna with Wilhelm in the same year.
+The couple had a son, Arthur Weber Edler von Webenau, who became the imperial and royal embassy counselor in Constantinople.
+Wilhelm died on August 16, 1841.

-In July, 1842 she married the Brazilian Legation Secretary, Johann Alois Ritter von Britto.
-The couple had two sons and one daughter.
-In 1877, her second husband died and she then lived with her sister.
+In July 1842, she married Johann Alois Ritter von Britto, a Brazilian Legation Secretary, in the St. Stephen's Cathedral in Vienna.
+The couple had two daughters and a son. von Britto died in 1877, after which von Webenau lived with her sister, Laura.

 Her granddaughter was the composer Vilma von Webenau.